lijiestat/homepage/aboutme.md

 ### Education

--PhD (2017-now), Department of Statistics, Tsinghua University
+-_PhD (2017-now), Department of Statistics, Tsinghua University_

--Bachelor (2013-2017), Department of Statistics, Beijing Normal University
+-_Bachelor (2013-2017), Department of Statistics, Beijing Normal University_

 To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer  your questions.